 To learn more, take a look at Braven’s Jobs Report.

-This role is on the External Affairs team and reports directly to the Senior Director, Development.
+This role is on the Communications and Marketing team and reports directly to the Senior Director of Communications and Marketing.

 Requirements